How data can be accessed

 - The dataset will be openly available after an embargo period, to allow for the publication of journal articles related to the research data.

-- During the embargo period, requests for access to the research data will be mediated and considered on a case by case basis by the Principle Investigator.
+- During the embargo period, requests for access to the research data will be mediated and considered on a case by case basis by the Chief Investigator.

-- Requests for access to the research data will be mediated by a link to contact the Principle Investigator on the metadata record.
+- Requests for access to the research data will be mediated by a link to contact the Chief Investigator on the metadata record.

 Issues to consider regarding data access